Alzheimer's Documentary Series

 >>All right.

-But we all go to the end stage thinking, we all automatically jump from, "Today I am diagnosed, and tomorrow I'm staring off into space interlink."
+But we all go to the end stage thinking, we all automatically jump from, today I am diagnosed, and tomorrow I'm staring off into space, and drooling.

 And nobody talks about the good quality of life in between.